Jamescybertest/My-Portfolio/README.md

 ## Description

 This project simulates a real-world cybersecurity incident response process triggered by a malware attack that caused a critical service outage.
 The simulation focuses on detecting the intrusion, analyzing log data, identifying the vulnerability (Spring4Shell), and documenting the response.
-The exercise mimics how a Security Operations Center (SOC) analyst would respond to such threats using basic log analysis and incident handling steps.
+The exercise mimics how a SOC analyst would respond to such threats using basic log analysis and incident handling steps.

 ---